devlup-fsu/devlup-fsu.github.io/_posts/2024-04-26-skyfall-project.md

 ---

-# The Sky Is Falling
+# About The Sky Is Falling

-This is copy about the game
+“The Sky is Falling” is a 3D Arcade style platforming game inspired by the characters and world of the movie “Chicken Little”.
+The player dodges items thrown at them from a UFO to survive as long as possible until they are knocked out and abducted!
+This game was made over three workshops to teach 3D development, art, and animation.

 ## Related Workshops: